SalesforceCommerceCloud/b2c-crm-sync/README.md

 - Open the .env file and edit the following information.
 Please update these values to reflect the unique environment and authentication credentials for your scratchOrg.
 These values can be used to validate authentication and seed the B2C Commerce service definitions with these details -- eliminating the need to manually configure these services.

 > At this point, your scratchOrg should be created and the information displayed below should be available to you.
 Please copy the corresponding scratchOrg configuration properties to this section of the .env file.

+> These values should be visible just above the deployment status display that was output via the CLI.

 ```
 ######################################################################